A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Self-evolving Compression Agentic Framework

-At each interaction step, the agent executes a terminal command and receives a raw terminal output $O_t$.
-Outputs containing explicit error or failure signals, such as syntax errors and exception traces, are treated as \textbf{Critical}, since they often carry critical information for subsequent decision-making.
+At each interaction step, the agent executes a terminal command and receives a raw terminal observation $O_t$.
+Observations containing explicit error or failure signals, such as syntax errors and exception traces, are treated as \textbf{Critical}, as they often inform subsequent decisions.
 TACO leaves such outputs unchanged and applies the active task-specific rules in $R_t$ only to non-Critical outputs:

 where $F_{R_t}$ denotes a conservative rule-based compression operator induced by the active rule set $R_t$.